daveyoon64/nomo/docs/scope_doc.md

-# Scope Objects
+# Scope
+## What is it?

-Scope is the glue between the view (our HTML) and the controller (our JavaScript code)
+Scope is the glue between the view (our HTML) and the controller (our JavaScript code).
+When changes are detected in the view (HTML), we want to run a corresponding listener function.
+This is also known as dirty-checking.
+## What's it used for?
 Scopes are used for four things in AngularJS
 1. Sharing data between a controller/directive and its view template
 2. Sharing data between different parts of the UI